 Brian was the first Sparrow Manager for Rezayat Sparrrow at their Dammam base.

 When Brian moved to Damman Alan moved with him as one of Rezayat's original employess, this was the very beginning of Rezayat Sparrow Arabian Crane Hire.

 Rezayat Sparrow had the contract to offload from ships at Dammam port and load on to local transport over one million tons of cement for distribution all over Saudi Arabia.

 To service the contract Sparrows supplied and maintained 40 fork lift trucks and several small cranes, together with a new workshop and all the necessary staff and equipment to maintain the machines on a 24 hour basis.

-After returning to the UK on completion of his contract with Rezayat in 1975 Allan joined Sparrow Offshore, at that time Offshore was a relatively new division.
+After returning to the UK on completion of his contract with Rezayat in 1975 Alan joined Sparrow Offshore, at that time Offshore was a relatively new division.
 Allan became one of the first fully trained crane operators to work on the North Sea production platforms.

-Allan still works for Sparrow Offshore and retires in April this year after completing 41 years with Sparrows.
+Alan still works for Sparrow Offshore and retires in April this year after completing 41 years with Sparrows.
 A new record for long service with the company.

 Rezayat Sparrow Arabian Crane Hire still operates over 100 cranes the middle East from its Dammam base.

 Sparrow Offshore employs over 2000 employees world wide from its Head Office in Aberdeen.